 Fishtail Mittens – WIP

-Posted by dampcityknits under WIP (Work in Progress), design, dyeing, knitting, recycling yarn | Tags: aran cardigan, cable yoke cardigan, cabled mittens, february lady sweater, hand dyed yarn, knitpicks merino DK, knitwear design, recycled yarn |Leave a Comment
+Posted by Emily Wessel under design, dyeing, knitting, recycling yarn, WIP (Work in Progress) | Tags: aran cardigan, cable yoke cardigan, cabled mittens, february lady sweater, hand dyed yarn, knitpicks merino DK, knitwear design, recycled yarn |Leave a Comment

 This is a design I’ve been working on, and has yet to be entirely perfected.